tuxera/reliance-edge/README.txt

 functions.
-Configuring includes creating a project directory (start by copying projects/newproj) and creating the two configuration files (redconf.h/redconf.c) using the Reliance Edge Configuration Utility (which can be downloaded from http://www.datalight.com/reliance-edge).
+Configuring includes creating a project directory (start by copying projects/newproj) and creating the two configuration files (redconf.h/redconf.c) using the Reliance Edge Configuration Utility (which has source code in the repository and prebuilt binaries available from support@tuxera.com).

 These topics are covered in much greater detail in the _Developer's Guide_, linked above.